tyh-19/Pipeline-for-multiomics/README.md

    **1.1 Long RNA**

-   **Introduction：**This pipeline is designed for SMARTer-seq pico input v2, which utilizing template switch strategy to add adaptor sequence at 5' of RNA fragments.
+   **Introduction:** This pipeline is designed for SMARTer-seq pico input v2, which utilizing template switch strategy to add adaptor sequence at 5' of RNA fragments.
 This strategy introduces ~3 GC pairs at the 5' end of read.
 We trimmed these artificial GC pairs to allow more precise read assignment.
 We also applied sequential mapping strategy, sequentially mapped to ERCC spike-in, univec, rRNA, genome and circular RNA.
 Sequential mapping strategy can reduce chances of multi-mapping, result in higher mapping ratio.

    **Requirements：**